 Lessons from the Japanese experience are several.
-First, and perhaps most important, is that an undercapitalized banking system can retard, if not entirely stifle, an incipient recovery even when fiscal policy is expansionary.
+A first, and perhaps the most important, one is that an undercapitalized banking system can retard, if not entirely stifle, an incipient recovery even when fiscal policy is expansionary.
 Permitting evergreening of lending is a disastrous policy.
 Second, efforts by banks (and acquiescence by the government) to hide their difficulties not only delay recovery but create uncertainty about the financial system as a whole.
 Third, unless measures to restore healthy banks are sufficiently large, they do not significantly contribute to the resolution of the problem.
 In the Japanese case, the NPLs written off by the banks are estimated to have equaled 19 percent of GDP, while the largest amount allocated to support the banks was about 3 percent of GDP.
 Fourth and finally, when banks continue to roll over NPLs, they are starving the potential new entrants (especially small and medium enterprises) of credit, and hence reducing growth.